- For

 Raun, K. et al., European Journal of Endocrinology

 The 1998 paper that introduced Ipamorelin and demonstrated its selectivity advantage over earlier GHRPs.
-Shows robust GH release with no significant effect on cortisol, prolactin, or ACTH across dose ranges.
+Shows strong GH release with no significant effect on cortisol, prolactin, or ACTH across dose ranges.
 Foundational read for understanding why modern peptide protocols default to Ipamorelin over older secretagogues.

 Postoperative ileus trial - where pharmaceutical development stopped